dewitt4/Cloud-Custodain/tools/c7n_trailcreator/readme.md

-# AWS AutoTag Resource Creators
+# AWS Retroactive Tagging Resource Creators

 This script will process cloudtrail records to create a sqlite db of resources and their creators, and then use that sqlitedb to tag